georchestra/docker/README.md

 If you add variable be careful because it might be added into the wrong/unwanted container.

-You can also add environnement variable directly into the docker-compose.yaml if needed.
+You can also add environnement variables directly into the docker-compose.yaml if needed.

 To check which container is including which envs file you can look at the docker-compose* files and search for the .envs-* filename wanted.